Photo by Stephen Speckman.

 Purchase Mel’s book Third Wheel: Peculiar Stories of Mormon Women in Love (including LITTLE HAPPY SECRETS and PILOT PROGRAM) from BCC Press.

-*Melissa Leilani Larson’s stage version of THE GIRL WHO DRANK THE MOON was produced at UVU with special permission from Fox Animation.
+*Melissa Leilani Larson’s stage adaptation of Kelly Barnhill’s THE GIRL WHO DRANK THE MOON was produced at UVU in 2019 with special permission from Fox Animation.
 As per that agreement, is not available for licensing at this time.